Guillermo del Toro: Views

 In a 2007 interview, del Toro described his political position as "a little too liberal".
 He pointed out that the villains in most of his films (such as the industrialist in Cronos, the Nazis in Hellboy, and the Francoists in Pan's Labyrinth) are united by the common attribute of authoritarianism: "I hate structure.
 I'm completely anti-structural in terms of believing in institutions.
 I hate them.
 I hate any institutionalized social, religious, or economic thing."

-In 2009, del Toro signed a petition in support of director Roman Polanski after Polanski was detained while traveling to a film festival in relation to his 1977 charges of drugging and raping a 13-year-old girl.
+In 2009, del Toro signed a petition in support of director Roman Polanski after Polanski was detained while traveling to a Switzerland film festival in relation to his 1977 charges of drugging and raping a 13-year-old girl.
 The petition argued the arrest would undermine the tradition of film festivals as a place for works to be shown "freely and safely", and that arresting filmmakers traveling to neutral countries could open the door "for actions of which no-one can know the effects."

 Raised Catholic, del Toro told Charlie Rose in a 2009 interview that his upbringing was excessively "morbid" and said, "I mercifully lapsed as a Catholic... but as Buñuel used to say, 'I'm an atheist, thank God.'"
 He insists that he is spiritually "not with Buñuel" and that he is "once a Catholic, always a Catholic, in a way".
 He concluded, "I believe in Man.
 I believe in mankind, as the worst and the best that has happened to this world."
 He has also responded to the claim that he views his art as his religion: "It is.
 To me, art and storytelling serve primal, spiritual functions in my daily life.
 Whether I'm telling a bedtime story to my kids or trying to mount a movie or write a short story or a novel, I take it very seriously."
 Nevertheless, he became a "raging atheist" after seeing a pile of human fetuses while volunteering at a Mexican hospital.
 He also said that he was horrified by the way the Catholic Church complied with Francoist Spain, and even had a character in one of his films quote what actual priests would say to Republican faction members in concentration camps.
 Upon discovering the religious beliefs of English writer C. S. Lewis, del Toro stated that he could no longer relate to Lewis and his work, despite having done so beforehand.
 He described Lewis as "too Catholic" for him, despite the fact that Lewis was never a Catholic.